 Dental implants are metal anchors, which act as tooth root substitutes.
 They are surgically placed into the jawbone.
 Small posts are then attached to the implant, which protrude through the gums.
 These posts provide stable anchors for artificial replacement teeth.

 After the implant has bonded to the jawbone, the second phase begins.
-Your oral surgeon will uncover the implants and attach a small healing collar.
-Then, your doctor will be able to begin making your new teeth.
+The surgeon will uncover the implants and attach a small healing collar.
+Drs.
+Fox, Ahn or Jackson can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
-The teeth replacements are then made over the posts or attachments.
+The replacement teeth are then made over the posts or attachments.
 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.